Property Tax Lab

 Strengths and Weaknesses

-The following analysis examines the High Value Council Tax Surcharge across three dimensions: administrative practicality, distributional effects, and incentive effects.
-The HVCTS is a new measure and the evidence base is necessarily limited; where possible the analysis draws on analogous taxes and academic findings relevant to its design.
+An assessment across administrative practicality, distributional effects, and incentive effects.
+The HVCTS is a new measure; where possible, the analysis draws on analogous taxes and relevant academic findings.

 Strengths